tsipkens/atems/README.md

 [Imgs, imgs, pixsizes] = tools.load_imgs('images'); % load the images
 ```

-The images and pixel sizes can also be extracted from the `Imgs` structure using:
+The images and pixel sizes can equivalently be extracted from the `Imgs` structure using:

 ```Matlab
 imgs = {Imgs.cropped}; % copy variables locally